LimaVazEduardo/Curriculum/README.md

 ```

 This is the tricky part, because you need to try-and-error all entries of
-each function to display the correct information in the output PDF file.
+each function to display the desired information in the output PDF file.

+Once done the first vector, all you need to do is to copy and paste the same structure for the remaining vectors.

-Once all vectors are called from your database, `data.R`, you can use the command `Knit` in R Studio to generate a PDF file of your curriculum according to Hyndman layout.
+After all vectors are called from your database, `data.R`, you can use the command `Knit` in R Studio to generate a PDF file of your curriculum according to Hyndman layout.

 See a real curriculum example in PDF format at: `Curriculum/Hyndman/Hyndman.pdf`.